Business RadioX ®

 TRANSCRIPT

-John Ray: [00:06:15] I’m John Ray on the Price and Value Journey.
-Past episodes of this series can be found on your favorite podcast app or at pricevaluejourney.com.
-If you’d like to connect with me directly, you can send me a note, john@johnray.co.
+John Ray: [00:04:38] I’m John Ray on the Price and Value Journey.
+Past episodes of this series can be found at pricevaluejourney.com or on your favorite podcast app where you can subscribe, and we would be honored if you do that.
+If you would like to send me a note, john@johnray.co is my email address.
 Thank you for joining me.

 About The Price and Value Journey